Prepare for your Future!

 Here are more Specific Requirements of the program.

-Here is a List of Courses that may help you complete the Academic Component of the Certificate. **Remember that all courses must be approved with your Academic Advisor and the Director of International Programs.
+Here is a List of Courses that may help you complete the Academic Component of the Certificate. **Remember that all courses must be approved with your Academic Advisor and the Director of International Programs and you must earn a grade of 'C' in each course.

 Here is a List of International Activities that may help you complete the Global Engagement Component of the Certificate.
 Verify each activity by completing an Activity Verification Form for any program that you participate in (this also needs to be signed by the activity sponsor and given to the Office of International Programs).